libretro/libretro-uae/README.md

 ***Note that the use of configuration files is no longer encouraged or necessary.
 The core has been modified to always use the core options as a base, so that all custom configurations will be appended to the created configuration, effectively overriding the core options.
 The problem with this is that changing any core option while the core is running will reset all duplicate configurations.
 Therefore only add configurations which will require a restart or do not exist in the core options, if you must use a custom uae.
 If there is an option missing that is a must have, please make an issue about it.***

 Example 1: You want to mount four non-RDB HDF files.
-You have one bootable 1000 MB file called `System.hdf` created with surfaces=1, and three non-bootable 2000 MB files called `WHDGamesA.hdf`, `WHDGamesB.hdf`, `WHDGamesC.hdf` created with surfaces=2.
-Your hdf files are located in the folder with absolute path `/emuroms/amiga/hdf/`.
+You have one bootable 1000 MB file called `System.hdf` created with `surfaces=1`, and three non-bootable 2000 MB files called `WHDGamesA.hdf`, `WHDGamesB.hdf`, `WHDGamesC.hdf` created with `surfaces=2`.
+Your HDF files are located in the folder with absolute path `/emuroms/amiga/hdf/`.
 For that scenario, you should create a .uae text file with the following content:
 ```
 hardfile=read-write,32,1,2,512,/emuroms/amiga/hdf/System.hdf
 hardfile=read-write,32,2,2,512,/emuroms/amiga/hdf/WHDGamesA.hdf